YoannDupont/WiNER-fr/readme.md

 - Person (human individuals, without their title or function.
 They can be actual people or fictional characters.)
 - Product (physical objects, brands, softwares.)

+The tagset was defined using various campaigns or resources: [MUC-6](http://www.aclweb.org/anthology/C96-1079), [CoNLL-2003](https://arxiv.org/pdf/cs/0306050.pdf), [Named Entity annotated French Treebank](https://hal.inria.fr/file/index/docid/703108/filename/taln12ftbne.pdf) and [Quaero](http://www.quaero.org/media/files/bibliographie/quaero-guide-annotation-2011.pdf) .
+Every type defined in this tagset is directly taken from one of those.

 The aim of this tagset is to be covering yet as simple as possible.
-There are lots of disagreements as soon as semantics are involved.
-Our stance is that semantics should belong as much as possible to the disambiguation phase.

 # Nesting of named entities